mapbender/mapbender-documentation/en/documentation_howto.rst

 How to build the documentation via Sphinx?
 ******************************************
-We generate the webside code from the rst-files using Sphinx.
+We generate the website code from the rst-files using Sphinx.

 To build the website locally, you need to install Sphinx.
 In Debian-based distributions this is done via: